-The Spanish prime minister, Mariano Rajoy, has poured cold water on Scottish hopes of staying in the European Union without leaving the United Kingdom.
+The Spanish prime minister, Mariano Rajoy, has poured cold water on Scotland’s hopes of staying in the EU without leaving the United Kingdom.

 Rajoy, a Spanish nationalist, worries about setting a precedent that would encourage the independence movement in Catalonia.

-Spain, for one, is not going to stand for plans that would allow Scotland and possibly other parts of the United Kingdom that voted last week to remain in the European Union — like Gibraltar, which the Spanish are eying — to claim successor status while England and Wales depart.
+Spain, for one, is not going to stand for plans that would allow Scotland, and possibly other parts of the United Kingdom that voted last week to remain in the European Union, like Gibraltar, to claim successor status while England and Wales depart.